-Coaching is a process.
-Just like going to the gym, it’s not something to ‘do’ for a session and then stop.
+Coaching is a process and, rather like going to the gym, it’s not something to ‘do’ for a session and then stop.

 Why shouldn’t I just join a gym or take a class?

-If you’re interested in losing weight or getting fitter then that’s a perfect idea, providing, however that you make sure you attended regularly a few times each week and follow all the necessary steps outside of that gym-time.
+If you’re interested in losing weight or getting fitter then that’s a perfect idea – as long as commit to attending regularly and follow all the necessary steps outside of that gym-time.

 But data shows that having someone to hold you accountable WILL give you the motivation to keep going.